Skip to main content

 Center for Eating Disorders

 Amy is an internationally known leader in the development of treatment paradigms for BED, and one of the first clinicians to specialize in BED treatment.
-Based on 35 years of clinical experience, Amy has pioneered an approach to BED recovery that is strengths-based, and trauma informed, incorporating Internal Family Systems (IFS) and body-based techniques to heal the deeper issues that drive binge behaviors.
-Her approach integrates a non-diet body autonomy philosophy, helping clients create lasting change with food and body image.
-She is the author of the book Binge Eating Disorder: The Journey to Recovery and Beyond and Emotional Eating, Chronic Dieting, Bingeing and Body Image: A Trauma-Informed Workbook, with co-authors Judith Matz and Christy Harrison.
-She also offers a variety of trainings on BED treatment through PESI.
-Amy maintains her clinical practice in Ann Arbor, Michigan.
+Based on 35 years of clinical experience, Amy has pioneered an approach to BED recovery that is strengths-based and trauma informed, uniquely designed to heal the deeper issues that drive binge behaviors.
+Her approach integrates a non-diet body empowerment philosophy, helping clients create lasting change with food and body image.
+Amy also specializes in working with neurodivergence and BED.

 Speaker Disclosures:

-Financial: Amy Pershing is the founding director of Bodywise and has an employment relationship The Center for Eating Disorders.
+Financial: Amy Pershing is the founding director of Bodywise and has an employment relationship with The Center for Eating Disorders.
 She receives royalties as a published author.
 Amy Pershing receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Additional Info